dylanhay/employee-tracker/README.md

 * Enter `source db/seeds.sql` in MySQL to seed the tables with the provided sample data (optional)

 * Enter `npm start` in the command line to launch the application

-## Testing
-* Enter `npm test` in the command line while in the root folder to run Jest

 ## Contribution
 Built by Dylan Hay